 However, the evidence is slowly building to support the links between positive mental health and areas such as mindfulness, exercise, healthy weight, cognitive therapy and diet.

 With the increasing pressures on everyone in the workplace, some attention to your mental health would be a wise investment.

 One small step in the next 24 hours

 Book to see your doctor for a full health examination.
 If you are like most people it will have been a long time since you saw each other and certainly a long time since you went with the express purpose of enhancing your overall health rather than just addressing a specific issue.

-Ask you doctor to help you implement a program that builds both your physical and mental health over the long term, with the objective of improving your performance at work.
+Ask your doctor to help you implement a program that builds both your physical and mental health over the long term, with the objective of improving your performance at work.

-Success at implementing this program will obviously have positive impacts on every aspect of your life.
+Success in implementing this program will have positive impacts on every aspect of your life.